Aniastiti/Foodborne_Illness/README.md

 - What are possible sources of contamination that can be better controlled to make food safer for consumption?

 ## Tools Used
-- Excel - Original format of data, used for some EDA
+- Excel/CSV - Original format of data, used for some EDA
 - Python - EDA, building dataframes, analysis and visualizations
 - Tableau - Visualization dashboard
 - Atom - Text editor used to write the ReadMe file